datenguide/datenguide/README.md

 Have a look at our [project board](https://github.com/orgs/datenguide/projects/1) to learn about the tasks we currently work on.

+## Contributing

 For bugs and feature requests, please [create an issue](https://github.com/datenguide/datenguide/issues/new).
-We follow the Datenguide [code of conduct](https://github.com/datenguide/datenguide/blob/master/CODE_OF_CONDUCT).
+We follow the Datenguide [code of conduct](https://github.com/datenguide/datenguide/blob/main/CODE_OF_CONDUCT).

 ## Installing and running Datenguide